AP1 TV: TV shows on AP1 TV

 AP1 TV is known for its reality shows like Nepal Idol, Boogie Woogie, Ko Banchha Crorepati, Career Quiz, Public Speaker Nepal, The Idea Studio and Nepal Lok Star.

+Beauty Pageant

+The notable beauty pageant broadcast by AP1 HD was Miss Universe Nepal 2020 by Umanga Creation and its television show called 'The Nagmatic Show'.

+After three years of gap, AP1 acquired the rights to broadcast Miss Universe Nepal 2024 by Global Glamour Venture and its episodic series "Road to Miss Universe Nepal".

+AP1 HD acquired rights to broadcast the 8-episodic Miss Universe Nepal 2025 Reality Show by Global Glamour Venture, first ever reality based beauty pageant in Nepal.

 Sports

-After television was launched, it acquired broadcasting rights from ANFA, DPL, EPL, etc in 2017.
+After television was launched, it acquired broadcasting rights from ANFA, DPL, EPL, etc. in 2017.
 But it lost the broadcasting rights in 2019 due to time mismanagement.

 Some sports tournament telecasted live was: